cncf/glossary/README.md

 # Cloud Native Glossary

-The [CNCF](cncf.io) Cloud Native Glossary Project is intended to be used as a reference for common terms used when talking about cloud native applications.
+The [CNCF](https://www.cncf.io/) Cloud Native Glossary Project is intended to be used as a reference for common terms used when talking about cloud native applications.
+You can [view and download the current version here](https://github.com/cncf/glossary/blob/main/cloudnative-glossary.pdf).

 ## Working with definitions